-All papers submitted to JHMTR are subject to a single-blind peer-reviewing procedure.
+All papers submitted to JHMTR are subject to a single-blind peer-reviewing procedure, it means that Authors' identities are known to reviewers.
+The existence of a submitted manuscript will not be disclosed to anyone other than reviewers and editors.
 Our editorial decision on each article is based on initial editor processing and refereeing by expert reviewers.
 Review times often differ depending on the subject area of the paper.
 All manuscripts submitted to JHMTR must be original contributions, and must not be under consideration for publication with another journal, nor have been previously published, in part or whole.
 The Journal decision-making process includes the following steps:

 Registration and Submission